zohrehazizi/NATLE/README.md

 This repo containes codes for NATLE which is a noise-aware texture-preserving low-light image enhancement method.
 Paper can be found on https://arxiv.org/abs/2009.01385.

-Please use the following reference if you use NATLE:
+Please cite the following reference if you use NATLE:
 ```sh
 @inproceedings{azizi2020noise,
   title={Noise-aware texture-preserving low-light enhancement},